ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Potential code injection when using Spring Expression

 Indica potenciais problemas relacionados ao uso da expressão Spring.
-A mensagem que aparece é esta:

 > _A Spring expression is built with a dynamic value.
 The source of the value\(s\) should be verified to avoid that unfiltered values fall into this risky code evaluation.
 For more information checkout the CWE-94 \(_[_https://cwe.mitre.org/data/definitions/94.html_](https://cwe.mitre.org/data/definitions/94.html)_\) advisory and checkout the CWE-95 \(_[_https://cwe.mitre.org/data/definitions/95.html_](https://cwe.mitre.org/data/definitions/95.html)_\) advisory._